Rapp Road Community Historic District: Great Migration

 The Reverend Louis W. Parson and his wife migrated to Albany from Shubuta, Mississippi in 1927.
 He founded the First Church of God in Christ in Albany.
 In four trips to Mississippi, Parson encouraged friends and family to move to Albany and join his church.
 Many friends and family did during the 1930s and 1940s.
 Some were sharecroppers who owed money to their landlords.
 Eventually the majority of African Americans from Shubuta moved to Albany.
 They were among the nearly 1.5 million African Americans who left the South during what has been called the first wave of the Great Migration, going to northern and midwestern industrial cities for more opportunities and to escape violence against them.
 From 1940 to 1970, another 5 million African Americans migrated from the South, many to the West Coast, where the defense industry had many jobs.

-Despite pressure from the city government against recruiting unemployed people due to the Depression, Parson continued to encourage people from Shubata to come to Albany throughout the 1930s.
+Despite pressure from the city government against recruiting unemployed people due to the Depression, Parson continued to encourage people from Shubuta to come to Albany throughout the 1930s.
 But many of the migrants did not like life in the South End.
 Their religious values were affronted by the bars, brothels and gambling houses in the neighborhood.
 Having come from rural areas, they found northern city life hard to adjust to.
 Some returned to Mississippi.

 Between 1930 and 1933, Parson found two 14 acre parcels of undeveloped land west of Albany in the Pine Bush as a site for his community.
-Others from Shubata moved to this location.
+Others from Shubuta moved to this location.
 They saved money and built, by themselves, houses similar to what they had known in Mississippi.
 After the purchases were fully closed in 1942, two years after Parson's death, families began building their own houses with help from friends and family over the next decades.
 Many began growing crops and raising animals on the land, becoming self-sufficient.
 During the World War II years, especially, building materials were hard to obtain because they were diverted to the war effort.
 One family found they could complete a small shotgun house but not the larger house that they had started.